 - 1. Do state license fees and federal funds cover the respective costs of regulating ASFs? - 2.
-Is staffing for DOH's regulatory program aligned with statutory requirements? - ${\it 3. }\ How\ does\ DOH's\ survey\ program\ for\ state\ licensing\ compare\ to\ its\ program\ for\ CMS\ certification?$ - 4.
-How do licensing and inspection requirements for Washington ASFs compare to requirements in other states? - 5.
-Do conclusions from these questions provide opportunities to improve efficiency?
+Is staffing for DOH's regulatory program aligned with statutory requirements? - ${\it 3. }\ \ {\it How does DOH's survey program for state licensing compare to its program for CMS certification?}$ - 4.
+How do licensing and inspection requirements for Washington ASFs compare to requirements in other states?